REACT-KD: Region-Aware Cross-modal Topological Knowledge Distillation for Interpretable Medical Image Classification: Methodology

 \subsection{Student Network}

-The student network is constructed using a SegResNet-based encoder (Fig.~\ref{fig:segresnet}), optimized for lightweight inference.
+The student network is constructed using a SegResNet-based encoder~\cite{myronenko20183dmribraintumor}, with this architecture adopted due to its lightweight design and comprehensive integration within the MONAI framework.
 It comprises residual convolutional blocks consisting of instance normalization, ReLU activations, and stacked 3D convolutions.
 Given an input $F^{(l)}$ at layer $l$, the residual unit is defined as:

 Downsampling is performed using strided 3D convolutions, while $1\times1\times1$ kernels are used to reduce channel dimensions: